SoftBank-backed pizza start-up to slash staff and close shop

 In a note to staff, Zume co-founder and CEO Alex Garden said the five-year-old start-up would focus on its nascent packaging line, announced in 2019, along with food production and delivery systems.
 Zume is closing the pizza delivery business, known for serving up robot-made pies, on which it built its name.
 The company is also cutting 360 employees...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.